timray674/website-content/post/node/how-to-spawn-child-process-node/index.md

 spawn('ls', ['-lh', 'test'])
 ```

 In this case you run the `ls` command with 2 options: `-lh` and `test`.
-This results in the command `ls -lh test`, which (given that the `test` file exists, in the same folder you run this command in, results in the details about the file:
+This results in the command `ls -lh test`, which (given that the `test` file exists in the same folder you run this command in), results in the details about the file:

 ```sh
 -rw-r--r--  1 flaviocopes  staff     6B Sep 25 09:57 test